26 Different Types of Moths in Arizona

 When fully grown, the mature caterpillar pupates before emerging as an adult Bent-line Carpet Moth about two weeks later.

-Its populations have not been significantly reduced by any factors other than human influence, such as habitat destruction.
+Its populations have not been significantly reduced by factors other than human influence, such as habitat destruction.

 17. Barberry Geometer Moth